andrericardo035/linux/README.md

-Repository to learn about general linux and open sources software
+Repository to learn about general linux and Open Source Software.